mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/insights-licensing/index.md

 techPreview: true
 ---

-For this release DKP Insights is provided by default with no license or purchase required on your part.
+For this release, DKP Insights is provided by default with no license or purchase required.
 However, future releases might require a license to enable the DKP Insights Engine.